BKasin/club-websystem/README.md

 * python v2.7.x
 * virtualenv for python2
 * libjpeg-dev
+* zlib1g-dev
 * a virtual environment setup with the packages listed in `requirements.txt`

+If you get a "decoder zip not available" when uploading a new profile photo, take the following steps:

+    # apt-get install libjpeg-dev zlib1g-dev
+    $ pip uninstall Pillow
+    $ pip install --no-cache-dir $(grep ^Pillow requirements.txt)

 For email to work in production, you must add django-mailer to the server's crontab.
 Since django-mailer puts all outbound email into the database instead of immediately sending it, we use its `send_mail` command to actually send out the emails.
 Any email that fails will be changed to priority `deferred`.
 The `retry_deferred` command will mark all deferred emails as medium priority, so the next pass of `send_mail` will attempt to send them again.